Spina Bifida Overview

 The outlook for spina bifida has improved remarkably in the last decade.
 Not only have advanced surgical techniques improved quality of life for people born with spina bifida, but evolving approaches to early diagnosis have even opened the possibility of corrective surgery while still in the womb.
 Furthermore, studies completed in the 1990s showed that as many as 70% of cases of neural tube defects could be prevented by adequate intake of folic acid immediately before and in early pregnancy.
-A rigorous program of public education and fortification of popular foods with folic acid in the United States has decreased the rate of neural tube defects by about 20% in just a few years.
+A rigorous program of public education and fortification of popular foods with folic acid in the United States has decreased the rate of neural tube defects in just a few years.

 Mark R Foster, MD, PhD